WHY TAKE VOICE LESSONS?

 PRACTICES & POLICIES

-Tuition is $60 for a 45-minute lesson and $70 for a 60-minute lesson.
-Tuition is discounted for students committing to the full school year.
-Lessons are best scheduled at least twice per month, ideally weekly.
-Summer lessons may be more sporadic, as summer schedules generally are.
+Tuition is $65 for a 45-minute lesson and $75 for a 60-minute lesson.
+Tuition is discounted for students committing to the full school year, and for those buying packages of lessons in the summer.
+Lessons are most productive when scheduled weekly.
 Most of my upper elementary and middle school students are successful with 45-minute lessons, while my high school and adult students take 60-minute lessons.

 Singers are athletes, and in order to fully exercise our singing muscles, daily practice is ideal!
 Since we are not living in an ideal world, I recommend scheduling 30 minute practice sessions at least 3 times per week.
 Doing your warm-up track daily is encouraged.
 You will also need 45-60 non-singing minutes in the day or two immediately following your lesson to listen to your recording and jot down notes for yourself on what we worked on and what homework you have.